Jim Morrissey (American football)

-James Michael Morrissey (born December 24, 1962) is an American former professional football linebacker who played in the National Football League (NFL).
+James Michael Morrissey (born December 24, 1962) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played for the Chicago Bears from 1985 to 1993, and the Green Bay Packers in 1993.
-He was selected by the Bears in the 11th round of the 1985 NFL draft with the 302nd overall pick.
+He played college football for the Michigan State Spartans before being selected by the Bears in the 11th round of the 1985 NFL draft with the 302nd overall pick.
 He was a member of the Bears team that won Super Bowl XX following the 1985 NFL season.